kamdrodev/cristal/README.md

 # Cristal

 ## Language learning application.
-Create your own word vocabulary lists.
+Create your own vocabulary lists.
 Learn languages with flashcards and control your progress.

 ## Screenshots